Editorial Policies

 Publication Frequency

-Journal of Management and Business Review issued twice a year (January and July).
+Journal of Management and Business Review issued twice a year (January-June and July-December).
 Each issue contains six titles of articles.

 Archiving